cssnr/hls-downloader-client/README.md

 Windows requires corresponding registry entries for the manifest files (see location links below).

-Windows and macOS requires packaging the app with `pyinstaller` to bundle python.
+Windows requires packaging the app with `pyinstaller` to bundle python.

 Manifest files must be renamed to `org.cssnr.hls.downloader.json` on Linux and macOS.